DomCRose/academic-kickstart/content/teaching/mlis_rl/section_4/index.md

 Secondly, and even more importantly, the relevant states are substantially less than the possible states: for a given initial policy, only a small subset of the state space will be visited.
 In our walker example for some initial policy, suppose that the trajectories followed from the three initial positions $x=-2,0,2$ all cover unique states, but lie close to the axis: positions at all times are such that $|x|<c<<T$, where $c$ is some positive constant much less than the target time $T$, which is roughly the maximum distance that could be reached from the origin.
 If we repeatedly evaluate only the values of states in the corridor in the $x-t$ plane with $|x|<c$, followed by updating the policy to the one greedy with respect to this evaluation, the actions will change to either move above zero, be drawn towards the target, or be left the same: the resulting trajectories will remain in this corridor.
-As the policy is iterated the states \textbf{relevant} to the optimization, those visited by trajectories for each iteration of the policy and others nearby, thus consists of a very small subset of the possible states, sketched in Fig. \ref{relevant_states}.
+As the policy is iterated the states **relevant** to the optimization, those visited by trajectories for each iteration of the policy and others nearby, thus consists of a very small subset of the possible states, sketched in Fig. \ref{relevant_states}.
 Again, while we may adapt our dynamic programming procedure for this simple problem as described here, for a generic environment we will have no idea which states are relevant and which are not.

 These different degrees of importance ascribed to each state suggest that an approach which naturally favours relevant states is desirable.